Nature

 Flickr | Heinrich-Böll-Stiftung

-Discover the excellent organisations dedicated to ocean and river protection, and what we can do to help preserve them.
-Learn about awareness days such as World Oceans Day and World Water Day which encourage sustainable management and raise the profile of water conservation.
+Discover the excellent organisations dedicated to ocean and river protection and what we can do to help preserve them.
+Learn about awareness days such as World Oceans Day and World Water Day, which encourage sustainable management and raise the profile of water conservation.

-Working as filters, they help to clean and recycle our polluted air by removing fine particles and pollutants.
-They also aid in the forest water cycle and ensure that towns and cities have clean, safe drinking water.
+Trees also promote cooling.
+In cities, they can lower temperatures by 8 degrees, helping to alleviate higher temperatures, heatwaves, and the need for air conditioning.
+As filters, they help clean and recycle our polluted air by removing fine particles and pollutants.
+They also aid the forest water cycle and ensure that towns and cities have clean, safe drinking water.

-As the home to the majority of our planets land species, and a vital tool in ensuring sustainability, the protection of forests is paramount.
+As the home to the majority of our planet's land species and a vital tool in ensuring sustainability, the protection of forests and rainforests is paramount.
+The changing climate, wildfire, invasive species, disease, mining, overdevelopment, logging, and land clearing have resulted in a massive loss of forested areas.

-Learn about excellent conservation examples, international foundations, and global efforts to protect our planets precious woodlands.
+Learn about excellent conservation examples, international foundations, and global efforts to protect our planet's precious woodlands.

 A green lush rainforest in Chiapas, Mexico.
 Large leaves, trees, and fallen trunks cover the forest so densely that we can not see the sky.